Ricerca personalizzata

-Karbon14 is the vector drawing application in KDE and part of the KOffice Suite
+Karbon14 is the vector drawing application in KDE and part of the KOffice Suite.

-Karbon14 (formerly Kontour, which was formerly KIllustrator) is a vector graphics editor.
+Karbon (formerly Kontour, which was formerly KIllustrator) is a vector graphics editor.

 It is a component of KOffice, the KDE office suite.
 The name is a play on KDE and the radioactive isotope Carbon-14.